aregsar/aregcode/blog/2019/dotnetcore-understanding-aspnet-endpoint-routing/index.md

 ### ConfigureServices in Version 2.2

-For version 2.2 of the framework we need to add the call to `services.AddRouting()` method shown below:
+For version 2.2 of the framework we need to explicitly add the call to `services.AddRouting()` method shown below to add the endpoint routing feature to the DI container:

 ```csharp
 public void ConfigureServices(IServiceCollection services)